khuedoan/homelab/docs/concepts/documentation.md

 # Documentation (this website)

+The project uses the [Diátaxis](https://diataxis.fr) technical documentation framework.
-Documents can be viewed at <https://homelab.khuedoan.com>.
+It can be viewed at <https://homelab.khuedoan.com>.

 ## Local development